itlab-vision/dl-benchmark/README.md

 is the availability of performance results for a large number of deep models inferred on Intel-platforms (Intel CPUs, Intel Processor Graphics).
-In addition, there are benchmarking results for several models inferred on RISC-V platform
+In addition, there are benchmarking results for several models inferred on RISC-V platform.

 DLI supports inference using the following frameworks: